Gift vouchers: perfect presents or potential pitfall?

 Gift cards tied to a business that gets into financial difficulty are at risk of being temporarily suspended by administrators or worse, declared invalid.

-In this scenario you may find that gift vouchers really won't be worth the paper they are printed on and top-up gift cards will only be useful for removing frost from your car's windscreen.
+In this scenario it seems gift vouchers really won't be worth the paper they are printed on and top-up gift cards will only be useful for removing frost from the car's windscreen.

 When a retailer goes into administration, holders of gift vouchers are classed as "unsecured creditors" and normally told to join the back of a long queue, the front of which they may never end up reaching.